-Executing a good bunker shot relies on having the correct set up, and it's important to create a wide base.
+If you feel like you're in need of some good bunker shot tips for golf, the set-up is a great place to start.
+First and foremost, it's important to create a wide base from which to attack the sand.
 This guards against one of the biggest faults - moving side-to-side during the shot - something that causes thin and fat shots.

 Get your front foot turned out about 45 degrees; this allows you to push your front knee over your foot, forcing you to put around 80 per cent of your weight over the lead leg.
 You can set your spine angle back slightly by tilting your shoulders so that your left is a fraction higher than your right - this will encourage that shallow angle of attack we're looking for here.

-Then, position the ball just inside the left heel and make sure the shaft line is neutral, so the hands don’t go ahead of behind the ball.
+Then, the perfect ball position should be just inside the left heel while making sure the shaft line is neutral, so the hands don’t get ahead of the ball.
 The clubface can be slightly open, and stand a bit further away from the ball, too, to allow your hands to drop nice and low at address with plenty of knee flex to feel as though you are really rooted in the sand.

 From here, it's all about making sure you keep the loft and bounce on the club on the way back and through.
 Watch the video above and you'll see how I put this all together to splash the ball out and get it close.